wp-plugins/fcchat/readme.txt

 = 3.6.1.2 =

 Fixed an issue with the sidebar tabs when option show_online_panel is false.
 Corrected width of chatcenter panel in mobile.

+= 3.6.1.3 =

+Fixed a small issue with the spacing of the messages only layout.

 == Upgrade Notice ==